America’s Militarized Police

 a change in attitude that it's created, where

-They are the enemy, and the police at that moment are an occupying force coming in full force to that person's house,
+And the police at that moment are an occupying force coming in full force to that person's house.

-or even when they're not doing that, just looking intimidating to basically everyone everyone who sees them.
+Or even when they're not doing that, just looking intimidating to basically everyone who sees them.

 And like I said, this has been happening since about the 1960s.